MeenakshiMcNamara/entanglement_classifier/instructions_for_new_members/running_analysis.md

     The only difference is where the output is saved to ensure you can debug both the BTag and ananlysis.
 The lines which are commented out are for tau, which is beyond the scope of the document.
     1. To cancel jobs, run `kill -9 [job-id]`.
+    2. You can add a `--maxEvents <num>` argument to only run the analysis on a limited number of events.
+This is especially useful for testing, but can also be used in other situations.

 -------------------------------------------------------------------